 Don’t panic!
 It might seem a bit bleak right now but think carefully.
 The most important thing is that you can prove you have the skills you need to be a doctor or a dentist

 Have you ever done any paid work?
-Have you ever helped out with anything at school or college?
-Have you helped explain a difficult topic to a friend?
-Have you helped a friend who was going through a difficult time?
-Have you ever worked in a team, be it as part of a practical experiment at college or even as part of a sports team?
+Helped out with anything at school or college?
+Helped explain a difficult topic to a friend?
+Helped a friend who was going through a difficult time?
+Worked in a team, be it as part of a practical experiment at college, or even as part of a sports team?

 You can find relevant experiences in any of these contexts.

 Usually you won’t need to write a CV, but depending on where you’re applying you may need to write a brief explanation of how this work experience will help you and what you hope to get out of it.